-Holly Park School aims to ensure the best possible provision for all pupils who have Special Educational Needs.
+Holly Park School aims to ensure the best possible provision for all pupils who have Special Educational Needs (SEND).
 The school encourages parent partnership and co-operation for the benefit of its pupils, striving to give every pupil the opportunity to maximise their life chances by experiencing a positive learning environment.

 The team at Holly Park responsible for looking after children with Special Needs are:

-Diana Kelly – Children’s Co-ordinator (maternity leave).
-Diana has completed a Masters in Special and Inclusive Education and is currently doing the National SENCo award.
+Diana Kelly – Children’s Co-ordinator.
+Diana has completed a Masters in Special and Inclusive Education and has the National SENDCO award.

 Kathy Puzey – Learning Mentor.
 Kathy has been trained in Specialist teaching assistant Level 4, Bereavement awareness for Professionals, Solution focus interventions, Anti- Bullying, Counselling.